TLC: Tables, Ladders & Chairs (2017): Preliminary matches

 The actual pay-per-view opened with the main roster in-ring debut of Asuka, who faced Emma.
 Asuka forced Emma to submit to the "Asuka Lock" for the win.

 Next, Cedric Alexander and Rich Swann faced Gentleman Jack Gallagher and The Brian Kendrick.
 Alexander performed a "Lumbar Check" on Kendrick to score the win.

 After that, Alexa Bliss defended the Raw Women's Championship against Mickie James.
 In the climax, Bliss performed a snap DDT on James to retain the title.
 After the match, James was interviewed, saying that she was far from done.

 In the fourth match, Kalisto defended the WWE Cruiserweight Championship against Enzo Amore.
-In the climax, Amore poked the eye of Kalisto whilst the referee was distracted and executed a "JawdonZO" on Kalisto to win the title for a record-tying second time.
-After the match, Amore was interviewed in the ring and said that the WWE Universe does not deserve a thank you.
+In the climax, Amore poked the eye of Kalisto while the referee was distracted and executed a "JawdonZO" on Kalisto to win the title for a record-tying second time.
+After the match, Amore was interviewed in the ring and said that WWE's fans did not deserve a thank you.

 Next, "The Demon" Finn Bálor faced SmackDown's AJ Styles.
 Styles performed a Phenomenal Forearm for a nearfall.
 Bálor performed a 1916 for a nearfall.
 In the end, Bálor performed the "Coup de Grace" on Styles for the win.
 After the match, the two showed mutual respect and gestured the "Too Sweet" hand symbol to each other.

 In the penultimate match, Jason Jordan faced Elias in an impromptu match.
 Throughout the night, Jordan kept interrupting Elias as he tried playing his guitar for the live audience by throwing vegetables at him.
 Their impromptu match ended when Jordan pinned Elias with a roll up to win.